luke2533/prime-mobile/README.md

 - Desktop phone detail page review section displays as a sidebar
 - Phone detail page updated to be responsive on all devices

+### 6.90 Phone details page fully responsive on all devices and small changes to add to bag form design

+Additions:

+- Changes to phone details review section design
+- Changes to phone details phone options design
+- Phone details page fully responsive on all devices

 ## 7.0 Deployment

 ### 7.1 Local deployment